RylanSchaeffer/Stack-Overflow-Web-Scraper/README.md

 # Stack-Overflow-Web-Scraper
 STA141 Project 6

+"scrape_stack_overflow" accepts a Stack Overflow tag (e.g. "r", "javascript") and either a number of pages or number of questions to scrape.
+The script then extracts summary information from each question (e.g. user, date, current views, current votes) up to to specified number of pages/questions.

+"scrape_all_posts" accepts a list of Stack Overflow question urls (which can be gathered using scrape_stack_overflow) and extracts the question, answers and comments from each post's page, as well as summary information (e.g. user, date, text).

 Specific Instructions (currently available online at http://eeyore.ucdavis.edu/stat141/Hws/stackoverflow.html)

 Part 1 - Scraping the Summaries of the Posts